ombulabs/blog/_posts/2020-07-29-understanding-bundler.markdown

 ### Requiring a Gem

-If we look back at the `$LOAD_PATH` array we'll notice the only reference to a gem is the `did_you_mean` gem but there's no reference to a base `gems` directoty.
+If we look back at the `$LOAD_PATH` array we'll notice the only reference to a gem is the `did_you_mean` gem but there's no reference to a base `gems` directory.
 So, how do we tell Ruby where all the other gems are?
 If we don't, it would raise `LoadError`.

 Here is where Rubygems comes into play.
 If you check the list of what Bundler does, you'll notice it does not download the gems, when we run `bundle install` it will use Rubygems to do that.
 Rubygems handles installation, uninstallation and activation of gems.
 When a gem is activated, Ruby will be able to find it.

-Rubygems [overrides](https://github.com/rubygems/rubygems/blob/d1ba6eeb431c06af2bd381c3e6fff352f46be025/lib/rubygems/core_ext/kernel_require.rb#L34) the `require` method of the Kernel module to active gems when needed.
+Rubygems [overrides](https://github.com/rubygems/rubygems/blob/d1ba6eeb431c06af2bd381c3e6fff352f46be025/lib/rubygems/core_ext/kernel_require.rb#L34) the `require` method of the Kernel module to activate gems when needed.
 We are not going into too much details here, the kernel override is really complex and out of scope of this article.

 For what we need to know, the new method will first check if there's a gem with that name in the directory Rubygems controls.
 If there's a gem, Rubygems adds a new path to the `$LOAD_PATH` array and then [call the original](https://github.com/rubygems/rubygems/blob/d1ba6eeb431c06af2bd381c3e6fff352f46be025/lib/rubygems/core_ext/kernel_require.rb#L168) `require` method.
 The original method will find the file we were looking for since it's now in the `$LOAD_PATH` thanks to Rubygems (this action of adding a path to the array is the `activation` of the gem).